 Chris Newcombe - Senior Strategic Lead for Welsh Policy, Standards & Improvement

-Chris Newcombe is a Senior Strategic Lead at Central South Consortium with responsibility for Welsh in the Central South Consortium.
+Chris Newcombe is a Senior Strategic Lead at Central South Consortium with responsibility for Welsh policy, standards and improvement across the region.
 Chris is seconded from his substantive post as Headteacher at Ysgol Gymraeg Pwll Coch, a large Welsh Medium Primary School in Cardiff.
 He was previously Deputy Headteacher at the city’s Whitchurch Primary School.

 Chris has led his school through a significant improvement journey and a successful Estyn inspection which highlighted robust leadership as a strength of the school.
 He is most proud of establishing a Specialist Resource Base onsite, Yr Hafan, for pupils with severe and complex needs along with a new Cylch Meithrin Welsh Medium Wrap Around Nursery to further develop the Welsh language skills of the community’s youngest children.

 During his career he has taught at five different primary schools across Wales and has experienced each level of senior leadership in both Welsh and English Medium settings.

 Chris was previously involved in the Pioneer Schools Network developing Curriculum for Wales and has represented the Central South Consortium at regional and national events.